RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Introduction

-Recently, these tasks have been solved via neural network models.
-For instance, neural network models exist for speeding up the computation of pairwise registrations \cite{joshi2022diffeomorphic, krebs2019learning, shen2019networks, yang2017quicksilver, jia2023fourier, wang2020deepflash}, groupwise registrations \cite{yang2017quicksilver, dalca2019learning, ding2022aladdin, mok2020large, wang2022geo}, and joint groupwise registration and atlas building \cite{dalca2019learning, ding2022aladdin, wang2022geo}.
+Recently, the different registration tasks have also been addressed via neural network methods.
+Table \ref{tab:methods_vs_properties}, positioned near the end of the introduction, presents and compares a comprehensive selection of them.
+Specifically, there are neural network models that speed up the computation of pairwise registrations \cite{joshi2022diffeomorphic, krebs2019learning, shen2019networks, yang2017quicksilver, jia2023fourier, wang2020deepflash}, groupwise registrations \cite{yang2017quicksilver, dalca2019learning, ding2022aladdin, mok2020large, wang2022geo}, and joint groupwise registration and atlas building \cite{dalca2019learning, ding2022aladdin, wang2022geo}.
 Furthermore, attempts have been made to improve LDDMM PGA by adding neural networks \cite{bone2019learning, hinkle2018diffeomorphic}.
-Finally, all the approaches described above require a specific discretization of the objects and the underlying registration domain.
-Often one does not immediately know the optimal discretization, one might get memory issues when one refines the discretization, and neural network models might not generalize well to other resolutions.
-Recently, resolution-independent methods avoiding this discretization showed improved performance for diffeomorphic registration \cite{sun2022topology, zou2023homeomorphic, wu2023neurepdiff, han2023diffeomorphic, tian2023texttt} and non-diffeomorphic registration \cite{wolterink2022implicit}.
+Finally, all the approaches described above require a specific \textit{spatial discretization} of the objects and the underlying registration domain.
+Often one does not a-priori know the optimal discretization, one might get memory issues when one refines the discretization, and neural network models might not generalize well to other resolutions.
+Recently, resolution-independent methods avoiding this \textit{spatial discretization} showed improved performance for diffeomorphic registration \cite{sun2022topology, zou2023homeomorphic, wu2023neurepdiff, han2023diffeomorphic, tian2023texttt} and non-diffeomorphic registration \cite{wolterink2022implicit}.
+This motivates the need for having resolution-independent methods for LDDMM PGA, which achieves joint atlas building and statistical latent modeling.

-Table \ref{tab:methods_vs_properties} compares a comprehensive selection of relevant and representative neural network methods based on their main features.
-In particular, we focus on atlas building, statistical latent modeling, physical consistency using LDDMM Riemannian geometry, and resolution invariance/independence.
-In this work, we only classify models as physically consistent if they use LDDMM, as it enables time-dependent non-autonomous behavior.
-In contrast, SVF, for example, only allows autonomous stationary velocity vector fields.
-From the table, we notice that many methods do not have all the properties.
-For instance, to the best of our knowledge, no method exists for performing atlas building and statistical latent modeling that is physically consistent and resolution independent.